Nova Twins

 Nova Twins are an English rock duo formed in London, England, in 2014, consisting of vocalist/guitarist Amy Love and bassist Georgia South.
-Their most recent album, Supernova, was released in June 2022.
+Their debut album, Who Are the Girls?, was released in February 2020.
+Their second album Supernova, was released in June 2022.
+Supernova was shortlisted for the 2022 Mercury Prize and led to the band receiving two nominations at the BRIT Awards in 2023.
+Their most recent album, Parasites & Butterflies, was released on August 29th 2025.